AlbaHSultana/FoodWorld/README.md

 - I learnt to write simple JavaScript from scratch, for example, I had created a search bar which I wanted to be functional for the users, so I created a function which had an “if ” statement inside it to specify, if any of the particular works are entered, a specific page should be opened, and “else” it should display a message saying that the search couldn’t be found.

 # Why was FoodWorld created?
-I created it FoodWorld as part of my coursework, which was due during my 1st Year of my CS degree at Goldsmiths University of London.
+I created FoodWorld as part of my Web Development module coursework, which was due during my 1st Year of my CS degree at Goldsmiths University of London.